apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 The default value is sqlite3.

-When using MySQL to store metadata, syncer will use `CREATE IF NOT EXISTS `to create a database called `ccr`, where the metadata table related to CCR will be saved.
+When using MySQL to store metadata, Syncer will use `CREATE IF NOT EXISTS `to create a database called `ccr`, where the metadata table related to CCR will be saved.

 **--db_dir**